sridharsonai/Owner-Git/README.md

 # Owner-Git
-This first change is done by owner
+this second change is done by clone1 clone1 sridhar20035121
+this is the new readme and deleted owners change